Au-yeong Pak Kuan: International career

 Au Yeong also participated in numerous other regional tournaments in Asia including the Merdeka Cup (Malaysia), Merlion Cup & Ovaltine Cup (Singapore), King's Cup (Thailand), The Great Wall Cup (China) and Kirin Cup (Japan).

-Au Yeong was often referred to as Captain Courageous with his hallmark leadership, motivation and communication skills on the field well acknowledged by the football fraternity.
+Au Yeong was often referred to as Captain Courageous, with a report of the Singapore Monitor praising him for his hallmark leadership, motivation and communication skills on the field well acknowledged by the football fraternity.
 He was also nicknamed "The Utility Man" as he was able to play in any position comfortably.
 He was an extremely versatile and consistent player having performed well, as either a striker / midfielder / defender in major tournaments.
 Au Yeong was also the team's penalty kicker having missed only 2 kicks in his entire football career.

 Career

 In recognition of his effort for serving the Singapore National Football Team from 1979 to 1985, Au Yeong was awarded a Football Association of Singapore (FAS) Scholarship, a first in Singapore, to pursue an Electrical & Electronics Engineering Degree in the University of Surrey (England) from 1985 to 1987.
 Upon his return from England with a Bachelor of Science Degree (first class honors), Au Yeong started his engineering career with Pepperl+Fuchs Pte Ltd, a German company based in Singapore as a systems engineer.

 After retiring from football, Au Yeong switched to the sister company Pepperl+Fuchs Systems BV which would later, become Honeywell Safety Management System BV.
 Between 1991 and 2013, Au Yeong worked for various Honeywell companies.
 He lived and worked in The Netherlands and Austria and held various general management and director positions.
 After more than 25 years with Honeywell, Au Yeong joined Tridonic GmbH, a sister company of the Zumtobel Group in Dornbirn, Austria.
 He has been with Tridonic GmbH since 2013.